sebavieira/fmai-politica/baileys-api/README.md

     - If you have an existing Redis instance, update the `REDIS_URL` and `REDIS_PASSWORD` environment variables in the `docker-compose.yml` file to point to your Redis service.
     - Alternatively, you can add a new Redis service definition to the `docker-compose.yml` file.
 2.  **API Key Management**:
     - In production/non-development environments, authentication is required.
-The `manage-api-keys.ts` script is used to create and manage API keys.
+    - When you set the environment variables `BAILEYS_PROVIDER_DEFAULT_API_KEY` (and optionally `BAILEYS_PROVIDER_DEFAULT_ADMIN_API_KEY`), the server now ensures those keys exist in Redis on startup—no manual seeding needed.
     - The provided `docker-compose.coolify.yml` automatically creates a user API key using the command: `bun manage-api-keys create user ${SERVICE_PASSWORD_64_DEFAULTAPIKEY}`.
-You can adapt this or run the script manually within the container or a separate environment to generate your API keys.
+You can adapt this or run the script manually within the container or a separate environment to generate your own keys if you prefer not to rely on the env-based bootstrap.
     - To create an API key manually:
       ```bash
       bun scripts/manage-api-keys.ts create <role> [key]